Everything You Need to Know About Azure Cost Optimisation

 Reserved Instances

-How it works: You commit to using specific Azure resources for one or three years in exchange for significant discounts (up to 72% compared to Pay-As-You-Go).
+Reserved Instances are the opposite.
+You commit to using specific Azure resources for one or three years, and in return, you get hefty discounts—up to 72% compared to Pay-As-You-Go.

 Making your decision